skuzzle/polly/README.txt

+Polly is an open source IRC bot available under GNU General Public License (GPLv3).
+See the GPLv3.txt in this directory for detailed licensing information.

-Polly is a highly customizable irc bot with many build in features.
+Polly is a highly customizable irc bot with many built in features.
 For example polly has a parser which supports several types (like numbers, dates, booleans, etc.), operators and functions.
 Additionally every user may assign own variables or functions.